By Armando Inquig

-Thanks to numerous stories, books and a couple of films about the unsolved 1947 murder mystery of aspiring actress Elizabeth Short, dubbed by sensational media as the “Black Dahlia,” the decades old gruesome murder continues to intrigue and capture people’s imagination.
+Thanks to numerous stories, books, and a couple of films about the unsolved 1947 murder of aspiring actress Elizabeth Short, sensationalized by the media as the “Black Dahlia,” the decades-old gruesome murder continues to capture people’s imagination.

 Patty Jenkins is the latest to revisit the mystery with “I Am the Night,” a six-episode limited series that premiered its pilot episode on TNT on Monday, with the subsequent episodes set to air on the following Mondays.